TrafficGuard/typedai/DOCS.md

 # Example - Minimise unnecessary line count

 ## Original
-This code was repeated multiple times through the tests
+This code was repeated multiple times through the tests.
+Extract it into a helper function.
 ```typescript
 			expect(
     await fsAsync